/gsd next

 - Derives project state — Calls

-deriveState(), which reads all roadmap and plan files under.gsd/to determine the active milestone, active slice, active task, and current phase. - Checks for an active milestone — If there’s no active milestone (e.g. all milestones are complete and the registry is empty), it exits with “nothing to dispatch.”
-Note: when phase is
+deriveState(), which reads the SQLite database (with filesystem fallback) to determine the active milestone, active slice, active task, and current phase. - Checks for an active milestone — If there’s no active milestone (e.g. all milestones are complete and none is queued), it exits with “nothing to dispatch.”

 | Phase | Unit type dispatched | Notes |